Enthesopathy

 An enthesopathy refers to a disorder involving the attachment of a tendon or ligament to a bone.
 This site of attachment is known as the enthesis (pl. entheses).

 If the condition is known to be inflammatory, it can more precisely be called an enthesitis.

 Forms

 Enthesopathy can occur at the shoulder, elbow, wrist, carpus, hip, knee, ankle, tarsus, or heel bone, among other regions.
-Enthesopathies may take the form of spondyloarthropathies (joint diseases of the spine) such as ankylosing spondylitis, plantar fasciitis, and Achilles tendinitis.
+Enthesopathies may take the form of spondyloarthropathies (joint diseases of the spine) such as ankylosing spondylitis, or psoriatic arthritis, plantar fasciitis, and Achilles tendinitis.
 Further examples include: